Dheerendra69/Journey-Compass/README.md

-# Yattra Vrittant - MERN Blogging Website 📝
+# Journey Compass - MERN Blogging Website 📝

 A full-stack blogging platform built using the MERN stack (MongoDB, Express.js, React, Node.js).
 Users can sign up and log in using JWT-based authentication, create articles, and comment on posts.